kouliping/en/documentation/Middleware/API-Gateway/Operation-Guide/Create-API/Create-API.md

 4. After filling the API information, click the “Save”, then the new creation is completed.

-5. At present, the system supports API import, click **Import API** in the API list page, then the import is finished.
-Mind that the import documents should comply with the Code swagger 2.0.
-Specific code refers to:
+5. At present, the system supports API import, click **Import API** in the API list page and select API files, then the importing is completed.
+Please note that the imported API files should comply with the Code swagger 2.0 Specific code refers to:
 ![Code swagger 2.0](http://editor.swagger.io/)